-Thomas works through a range of media, from traditional painting to installations, collages to video, and contain with a variety of materials from paint to rhinestones.
+Thomas works through a range of media, from traditional painting to installations, collages to video, and contains a variety of materials from paint to rhinestones.
 They often evoke a sense of déjà vu, as Thomas reinterprets masterpieces in western art through an Afro-American lens.
-Invariably, the center stage is taken by strong, beautiful women, who own their own sexuality.
+Invariably, the center stage is taken by strong, beautiful women who own their own sexuality.

 6. Jenny Saville

 The career of English painter Jenny Saville exploded before she even left art school when Charles Saatchi bought her final postgraduate exhibition and offered her a contract for an original exhibition at his London gallery.

 Saville is obsessed with flesh because of the challenges it poses to the painter.
 Consequently, she has become known for her huge canvases depicting various forms of the human nude.
 She uses this subject matter to draw attention to the politics of gender and sexuality.

 Much of her focus during her career has been on the female form in all its shapes, sizes and distortions: overweight women stand and gaze candidly down at the viewer; women and men engage in sexual acts; hermaphrodite nudes hover in the twilight, a no man’s land of sexuality.